jamaaldev/fiveprayer/README.md

 == Upgrade Notice ==
 = 1.1.0 =
 * New Feature Added Customizing Your Style Dynamic TimeTable Prayer.
+* fixed for some hosting company blocking, put and delete methods.

 = 1.0.1 =